nikhilaravi/learn-aws-lambda/README.md

   Gulp can be used to automate the packaging and deployment of Lambda functions.

   More info on setting up gulp with aws-lambda can be found [here](https://medium.com/@AdamRNeary/a-gulp-workflow-for-amazon-lambda-61c2afd723b6#.4rfsrda09)

+### Continuous Integration using codeship

+- Create project in code ship by linking to a github repo
+- Create a Role for codeship in AWS and get access key and access secret key
+- Add these as environment variables to the project on codeship
+- Add a custom script deployment to your project on Codeship in the deployment section
+- Add a codeship-services.yml and codeship-steps.yml file to your project folder
+- Get your amazon secret and access keys and encrypt them locally -

 ## Further Reading